arturkowalczyk/wildfly10-pu-problem/README.md

-wildfly10-timerservice-problem
+wildfly10-pu-problem
 ==========================
-An example project demonstrating the problem with TimerService in Singleton Deployment.
+An example project demonstrating the problem with PU in Singleton Deployment.

 Cluster Configuration
 ------------------------------